In 2016, deforestation in the Amazon jumped 29%

 Against this backdrop has been the launch of a new initiative designed to help companies actually deliver on their supply chain commitments – and to take advantage of the value that will stem from their implementation – in the agriculture and forestry sectors.

-is largely for companies that have already engaged with initiatives such as the New York Declaration on Forests (NYDF), the Consumer Goods Forum or the Tropical Forest Alliance 2020.
+The Accountability Framework is largely for companies that have already engaged with initiatives such as the New York Declaration on Forests (NYDF), the Consumer Goods Forum or the Tropical Forest Alliance 2020.

 Richard Donovan, VP of forestry at Rainforest Alliance argues that taken as a whole, these commitments can be a powerful means to help conserve forests and other natural ecosystems and to protect the wellbeing of people and communities in commodity-producing regions.
 “They can be transformative – but only if truly implemented, on the ground, in farms and forests,” Donovan says.